 Timezone and DST in the NetherlandsTimezones are always computed by their difference to UTC, the "Universal Time Coordinated".
-In the Netherlands exists only a single tonezone at UTC+1.
-E.g. New York is currently at UTC-4 in Eastern Time, so the time difference between NY and the Netherlands is 5 hours.
+In the Netherlands there is only a single tonezone at UTC+2.
+For example, New York is currently at UTC-4 in Eastern Time, so the time difference between New York and the Netherlands is 6 hours.

-They have a nationwide clock change from standard time to daylight saving time, where the clocks are switched forward by 1 hour in summer.
+They have a nationwide clock change from standard time to daylight saving time, where the clocks are switched forward by one hour in summer.

-The next clock change in Netherlands will be on October 30th, 2022 at 3:00 to standard time.
+The next clock change in Netherlands will be on October 29th, 2023 at 3:00 to standard time.
+The clocks are then set back one hour.
 This means that it gets light earlier in the morning and darker earlier in the evening.

 Back to overview: Netherlands